ScottJWalter/pushover-cli/README.md

 * Incorporating the 2 outstanding PRs on the original code that were open at the time I forked this.
 Specifically:
   * Adding proxy support via the `HTTP_ENV` environment variable
   * Fixing the `--quiet` flag
+* Fixing the missing `url` parameter (which was being collected but not passed through to Pushover)

 Requirements
 ------------